archethic-foundation/aeip/AEIP-2.md

 - `supply`: give information to nodes to mint one or multiple tokens at once

 - `name`: helps client application to display the token name to be more user-friendly.
-This will not impact the validation node behavior during the transaction validation.
+This will not impact the behaviour of the validation nodes during the transaction validation.

-- `type`: helps application to distinguish fungible and non-fungible tokens but also inform the nodes which validation or mining behavior need to applied. ([See collection use case](#collection))
+- `type`: helps application to distinguish fungible and non-fungible tokens, but also inform the nodes which validation or mining behavior need to applied. ([See collection use case](#collection))

-- `properties`: allows a token to define a set of abritrary properties that a asset can have encoded in a list of list of objects.
+- `properties`: allows a token to define a set of arbitrary properties that an asset can have encoded in a list of objects.

 ### Properties metadata

-Each property is composed by two attributes: `name` and `value`.
+Two attributes compose each property:
   - `name`: represents the property's name, which helps applications to find the right value they need
   - `value`: represents the property's value